Download the photos mentioned in this resource. (300 KB PDF)

 - Is its skin smooth to the touch?

-If the answer to these questions is yes, then it is a Fall armyworm caterpillar.
+If the answer to these questions is yes, it is a Fall armyworm caterpillar.

 Symptoms of Fall armyworm feeding and damage

-Fall armyworms start by eating plant leaves, then move to the growing points of the plant.
-During the day, small caterpillars hide in the joints between the leaves and the stem and whorls (see diagram) of the maize and move out during the night to feed on leaves.
-They may cut the stems of young plants.
+Young Fall armyworms start by eating plant leaves, causing a symptom sometimes referred to as “window paning.”
+(Go to definitions) Then they move to the growing points of the plant and begin to make holes in the leaves, eating from the edges of the leaves inward.
+During the day, small caterpillars hide in the joints between the leaves and the stem and whorl of the maize plant (see diagram or go to definitions).
+At night, they move out to feed on leaves.
+They may also cut the stems of young plants.

-As they develop, Fall armyworm move permanently into the whorl (see photo 13 below).
+As they develop, the larvae move permanently into the whorl (see photo 13 below).
 This means that it is difficult to detect early infestations.
-On young maize plants, damage to the whorl can kill the growing points, which prevents any cobs from forming.
+On young maize plants, damage to the whorl can kill the growing point, which prevents any cobs from forming.

-Maize plants can recover from some leaf feeding by caterpillars, particularly when they are young, as long as the caterpillars do not attack the growing point of the plant.
+Maize plants can recover from some leaf feeding, particularly when they are young, as long as the caterpillars do not attack the growing point of the plant.

 When the plant is large, the Fall armyworm can enter the maize cob directly.
-The caterpillars usually burrow into the side of the cob (see photo 15 below), causing damage to grains which can lead to rot.
+The caterpillars usually burrow into the side of the cob, causing damage to grains that can lead to rot (see photo 15 below).

 Fall armyworm infestation causes stunting and destruction of developing tassels and kernels, which reduces grain quality and yield (see photo 16 below).